 Try to play with premium starting hands, such as pairs of Aces, Kings, Queens, and Jacks.
 Playing with lower-ranking cards can cost you a lot.
 Play with strong hands and play aggressively.

 Betting is another crucial key that can help you win or lose the game.
-Bet aggressively only when you have a strong hand; otherwise, it's better to play safe and check or fold.
+Bet aggressively only when you have a strong hand; otherwise, play safe and Check or Fold.

 Look for tables with weak players who play too many hands in online games.
 Similarly, avoid playing on tables where your opponents match your skills or play better than you—table selection comes when you have the abovementioned strategies.